 A smaller number will make a stab at active information-gathering.
 Often, though, that amounts to no more than the “free initial consultation”—whatever questions they ask during your brief initial phone conversation.

 Scripted interviews don’t add much either.
 They’re typically done from a list of generic questions, and the same list is used for everyone, with no consideration for conditions in different industries, or for the client’s unique background, objectives, and situation.
 Often, they may just be aimed at getting a little more detail on what you did in each job.

 “VISUALLY DISTINCTIVE” RESUMÉS

 Even seemingly simple “visual enhancements” put a surprising number of resumés in the electronic trash bin before anyone sees them.
-Yet some resumé services make a selling point of eye candy.
+Yet some resumé services even make a selling point of counterfunctional eye candy.

-Even Word’s automatic bulleted lists are a minor problem.
-Virtually everyone uses them, but there are safer ways to do this job, that also look a lot better.
+There are many Word “features” that cause technical problems.
+Other technical and visual problems are caused by common techniques people use to tart up a resume.
+(Even Word’s automatic bulleted lists are a minor problem.
+Virtually everyone uses them, but there are safer ways to do this job, that also look a lot better.)

 GENERIC COVER LETTERS